JustinAMason/Resource-Manager-Simulator/README.md

 Just kidding.
 I geared much of my focus during my internship towards learning better practices of programmming, and read Sandi Metz's *Practical Object-Oriented Design in Ruby*.

 I wanted to put this newfound wealth of knowledge to the test, and see just how much I have improved.
 Fortunately, I found a past lab assignment from *Operating Systems* that was a perfect candidate.
-Fore more information on the subject of the project itself, you can view the [original project repository here](https://github.com/JustinAMason/Operating-Systems-Labs/tree/master/Lab%2003%20(Banker's%20Algorithm)).
+For more information on the subject of the project itself, you can view the [original project repository here](https://github.com/JustinAMason/Operating-Systems-Labs/tree/master/Lab%2003%20(Banker's%20Algorithm)).

 ## Purpose